MrLar/AzurLaneData/docs/ships/index.md

 - extra: The extra scalar provided by `ShipStatsData.scaling_extra[key]` (or 0)
 - lvl: The Level of the ship
 - strengthen: strengthen values as provided by `ShipStatsData.strengthen[key]`.
-    - For non-research non-meta ships this is only accurate if lvl is >= 100.
+    - For non-research non-meta non-research ships this max attainable at level 100.
+      - You can compute how much the actual maximum at any given level is using the formula at the end.
     - For PR ships it includes all bonuses up to and including the maximum possible Dev level at that limit break (Dev0, Dev10, Dev20, Dev30 respectively).
 Meaning their numbers may be floats and should neither be rounded nor floored and just be used as is.